jamesrwilliams/personal-site/src/posts/2020/2020-04-22-my-first-pc-build.md

 ## Next Upgrades

-Probably not wise that I'm overclocking with a stock CPU cooler so I'll be looking into an after market one soon.
+Probably not wise that I'm overclocking with a stock CPU cooler, I'll be looking into an after market one soon.
 I've been looking at some all-in-one liquid coolers, but these might be a little overkill for my current setup and usage.

-But CPU / cooling is the next thing I need to improve.
+Probably another SSD for steam games as my poor M.2 boot drive is under way too much usage with Steam games at the moment.